 A college's ethnic diversity is indicated by the student body's equal inclusion of students from different backgrounds .
 Students at Minnesota School of Business-Brooklyn Center are predominantly Black with a sizeable White population.
 The school has very high racial diversity.
-70% percent of students are minorities or students of color.
+70% percent of students are minorities or people of color (BIPOC).
+The ethnic breakdown is detailed in the following table.

 |Race||Percent of Students|